Abla-Beatrice/ETL-Wines-Reviews/README.md

-# ETL-Project
+# Wines_Reviews

-This project was completed by Abla and Kiera.
+This project was completed by Abla.

-We are delivering a database with data about wine reviews.
+I am delivering a database with data about wine reviews.
 It has been aggregated at the 'wine-level' meaning individual review-user data has been averaged (rating and points).
 By adding average annual temperature information to both the provinces, or countries, a link can be made between the quality of the wine and the temperature.
 For potential plotting purposes, the longitude and latitude per country were also added.